Dr. Mark Grabe

 My present scholarly activities include work on the following projects:

 Cyberbullying in K-12

-Development and Evaluation of an On-Line Study Environment for Large Introductory Courses – computer supported metacognition, study efficiency and time to learn, collaborative note taking.
+Development and Evaluation of On-Line Study Environments for Large Introductory Courses – computer supported metacognition, study efficiency and time to learn, collaborative note taking.

 Grabe, M. & Grabe, C. (2013).
 Integrating meaningful learning (6ed.).
 Cindy and I have separated from our long-time publisher in order to offer our textbook as a hybrid Kindle ebook and online resources.
 The online resources are available at no cost to those associated with an educational institution.

 Holfeld, B., & Grabe, M. (2012).
 Middle school students’ perceptions of and responses to cyberbullying.
 Special issue (Digital Pathologies), Journal of Educational Computing Research, 46(4), 395-413.

 Holfeld, B. & Grabe, M. (2012).
 An examination of the history, prevalence, characteristics, and reporting of cyberbullying in the United States.
 In Q. Li, D. Cross & P.K.
 Smith (Eds.).
 Cyberbullying in the global playground: Research from international perspectives.
 Blackwell.

 Grabe, M., & Flannery, K. (2009/2010).
 A preliminary exploration of on-line study question performance and response certitude as predictors of future examination performance.
 Journal of Educational Technology Systems, 38(4), 457-472.

 Grabe, M., Flannery, K., & Christopherson, K. (2008).
 Voluntary use of online study questions as a function of previous minimal use requirements and learner aptitude.
 Internet and Higher Education.
 11, 145-151.